California Property Division

 California family law requires that all community property debts including credit cards, loans, and mortgages accrued during the marriage be equitably divided.
 It’s important to understand that creditors may not abide by your divorce decree and may try to collect a debt from either one of the spouses.
 It is important to discuss this issue with an attorney to avoid future issues.

-Call the Orange County Property Division Lawyers at Johnson Attorneys Group Today
+Call the Los Angeles County and Orange County Property Division Lawyers at Johnson Attorneys Group Today

 The skilled family law attorneys at Johnson Attorneys Group have experience negotiating and litigating complex property division issues.
 To discuss your case with a divorce attorney, contact our family law firm at (949) 942-8784 to request a private consultation.
-We are located in Newport Beach and help clients all around Orange County resolve issues related to California property division, child support, child custody, high-net-worth divorce, and more.
+Our offices are in Newport Beach and Los Angeles.
+We help clients in Los Angeles County and Orange County resolve issues related to California property division, child support, child custody, high-net-worth divorce, and more.